Azure/azure-sdk-for-java/sdk/identity/azure-identity/TROUBLESHOOTING.md

-# Troubleshoot Azure Identity Authentication Issues
+# Troubleshoot Azure Identity authentication issues

 This troubleshooting guide covers failure investigation techniques, common errors for the credential types in the Azure Identity Java client library, and mitigation steps to resolve these errors.